Growing Your Business on a Budget

 This one is HUGE!
 I can’t tell you how much money I’ve saved just because I waited for seasonal sales.
-A lot of businesses do smaller sales throughout the year, but usually in the spring and fall (usually Black Friday or Cyber Monday), they do HUGE sales – another reason joining newsletters are great.
+A lot of businesses do smaller sales throughout the year, but usually in the spring and fall they do HUGE sales.
+This is another reason that joining newsletters are great.
 If you’re on a tight budget, just wait for the sales and see what’s available when you shop there.
 You’ll notice trends throughout the year for the various businesses you follow!
 Take advantage of sales when you can.

 Attend the Turn it Up Conference